Guides to Spain's cities, areas and lifestyle

 • Guide to Mijas – attractions – weather – housing market

-The municipal district of Mijas is divided into three different areas.
-The village of Mijas Pueblo, which is a traditional mountain village a few kilometers inland.
+The municipal district Mijas is divided into three different areas.
+The village Mijas Pueblo, which is a traditional mountain village a few kilometers inland.
 Mijas Costa, a 12 kilometer long stretch of coast where the more modern and international towns of Cala de Mijas and Las Lagunas are located.
-In this guide we go through different areas of Mijas, beaches, sights,…
+In this guide we will go through the different areas of Mijas, beaches, attractions,

 Read the whole